microsoft/PowerPlatformConnectors/tools/paconn-cli/README.md

 * `iconBrandColor`: The icon brand color in HTML hex code for the custom connector.

 * `scriptOperations`: A list of the operations that are executed with the script file.
+An empty scriptOperations list indicates that all operations are executed with the script file.

 * `capabilities`: Describes the capabilities for the connector, e.g. cloud only, on-prem gateway etc.